THIS PROJECT CAN BE FOUND AND BACKED ON INDIEGOGO: mmWave Smart Switch with Presence Sensing Radar | Indiegogo

 - Smart Bulb Mode

-- Lux calibration: Ability to adjust lux reading if something is off
+- Lux calibration (if applicable): Ability to adjust lux reading if something is off

 NOTE: This project is also not officially kicked off – a lot hinges on Linus promoting it as well as the B2B customer order.
 We also are very cognizant of the other projects that are being worked on and/or stalled and are working on timelines for everything.